 - i.
 The Board may choose to close a meeting to the public only if its members are discussing a topic that is listed in ILCS 120/2 of the Open Meetings Act - ii.
 The board may invite members of the public body to attend the closed session based on their involvement in the matter to be discussed. - iii.
 In accordance with statutory requirements, a verbatim recording must be kept of the closed/executive session and formal written meeting minutes consisting of a summary of the discussion held by the Board on items brought before the meeting. - iv.
 To enter an executive session, the board must entertain a motion, and record the decision to enter the executive session, along with the permitted topic for entering (as defined by ILCS 120/2), in the general meeting minutes.
 In the verbatim recording, the board must take roll call, state date, and time for the opening of the meeting.
 To exit the executive session, the board must entertain a motion and state time. - v.
 The Board must not take any final action in a closed session.
 All actions must occur by formal vote after the Board has re-entered open session. - vi.
 Closed session verbatim recordings and meeting minutes shall be kept in accordance with the Open Meetings Act.
-(Last update: 8/20/20)
+Closed session minutes shall be reviewed annually for release or retention.

-M. Quorum
+O. Quorum